-- Your blood work may need to be checked.
-Talk with your doctor.
+- Your child’s blood work may need to be checked.
+Talk with the doctor.

 - Kidney failure has happened with this drug in people who already had kidney problems.
 Talk with the doctor.

-- Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using this drug while you are pregnant.
+- Tell the doctor if your child is pregnant or becomes pregnant.
+You will need to talk about the benefits and risks of your child using this drug while pregnant.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

-- Signs of kidney problems like unable to pass urine, change in the amount of urine passed, blood in the urine, or a big weight gain.
+- Signs of kidney problems like unable to pass urine, change in how much urine is passed, blood in the urine, or a big weight gain.

-- This drug may cause tissue damage if the drug leaks from the vein.
-Tell your nurse if you have any redness, burning, pain, swelling, blisters, skin sores, or leaking of fluid where the drug is going into your body.
+- This drug may irritate the vein.
+If the drug leaks from the vein, it may also cause irritation around that area.
+Tell your child’s nurse if your child has any redness, burning, pain, swelling, or leaking of fluid where the drug is going into your child’s body.

 - It is given as a shot into a vein.

-- Call the doctor to find out what to do.
+- Call your child’s doctor to find out what to do.

-- If your symptoms or health problems do not get better or if they become worse, call your doctor.
+- If your child’s symptoms or health problems do not get better or if they become worse, call your child’s doctor.

-- Do not share your drugs with others and do not take anyone else’s drugs.
+- Do not share your child’s drug with others and do not give anyone else’s drug to your child.

-- Keep all drugs out of the reach of children and pets.
+- Keep all drugs in a safe place.
+Keep all drugs out of the reach of children and pets.

 - Some drugs may have another patient information leaflet.
-If you have any questions about this drug, please talk with your doctor, pharmacist, or other health care provider.
+If you have any questions about this drug, please talk with your doctor, nurse, pharmacist, or other health care provider.